MarcinOrlowski/laravel-api-response-builder/docs/examples.md

 and if message assigned to `SOMETHING_WENT_WRONG` code uses `:login` placeholder, it will be correctly replaced with content of your `$login` variable.

-You can, however this is not recommended, override built-in error message mapping too as `ResponseBuilder` comes with `errorWithMessage()` method, which expects string message as argument.
+You can also override the built-in error message mapping, though this is not recommended, as `ResponseBuilder` comes with `errorWithMessage()` method, which expects string message as argument.
 This means you can just pass any string you want and it will be returned as `message` element in JSON response regardless the `code` value.
 Please note this method is pretty low-level and string is